Hydraulic resistance of channels obstructed by a dense array of elastic fibers: Experimental results

-As shown in Fig.~\ref{fg:fig2}a,b, a `rigid' hair bed directly 3d printed with the printer resin barely deforms and exhibits a linear pressure-flow rate relationship.
-For `soft' hairs, the vertical deflection increases with the fluid load and eventually saturates at very large flow rates.
-The evolution of the horizontal tip deflection $\mathrm{d}x/L$ is larger and qualitatively similar (see Fig.~S2~\cite{Note1}).
+As shown in Fig.~\ref{fg:fig2}a-c, a `rigid' hair bed directly 3d printed with the printer resin barely deforms and exhibits a linear pressure-flow rate relationship.
+For `soft' hairs, both the horizontal and vertical deflection increase with the fluid load and eventually saturate at very large flow rates.
 The deformations being large, the hair bed's overall height decreases significantly which opens up the free portion of the channel.
 As a result, the pressure-flow rate relationship is strongly sub-linear.
-The initial degree of confinement of the hair bed is varied in Fig.~\ref{fg:fig2}c,d through the channel height $H$.
+The initial degree of confinement of the hair bed is varied in Fig.~\ref{fg:fig2}d-f through the channel height $H$.
 The higher the confinement, the larger the deformations for a given fluid load.
-A higher confinement increases the overall value of the pressure drop and decrease the fluid load at which it becomes non-linear.
-The hair spacing $\delta$ does not seem to have a strong influence on the hair deformation as shown in Fig.~\ref{fg:fig2}e,f.
-However, it impacts the pressure drop across the channel; the tighter the array the higher the pressure drop.
-Increasing the hair diameter $d$ decreases the hair deformation as they get stiffer and increases the pressure drop as it also makes the array tighter (Fig.~\ref{fg:fig2}g,h).
+A higher confinement increases the overall value of the pressure drop and decreases the fluid load at which it becomes non-linear.
+Surprisingly, the hair deformation shows small and nonmonotonic variations with the hair spacing $\delta$, as shown in Fig.~\ref{fg:fig2}g-i.
+However, the pressure drop across the channel does increase monotonicaly as the spacing $\delta$ decreases.
+Increasing the hair diameter $d$ decreases the hair deformation, since they get stiffer, and increases the pressure drop since it also makes the array tighter (Fig.~\ref{fg:fig2}j-l).